Can an Anti-de Sitter Vacuum in the Dark Energy Sector Explain JWST High-Redshift Galaxy and Reionization Observations?: Results and Discussion

-A natural consequence of a larger abundance of halos at higher redshifts in the \textbf{fiducial CPL$\bm{n\Lambda}$CDM} cosmological model compared to $\Lambda$CDM is an increased number density of massive UV-luminous galaxies at high redshifts, particularly at $z>10$.
-As a result, this model shows noticeably better agreement with the UVLF observations at $z>10$ than the predictions from the $\Lambda$CDM model at these redshifts under the assumption of a redshift-independent UV production efficiency (shown as black dotted lines in \fig{fig:fiducial_UVLF}).
-We find that reproducing the observed UVLFs over the redshift range $5 \leq z < 14$ in this cosmological framework requires a relatively lower UV efficiency in galaxies on average ($\varepsilon_{\ast10,\mathrm{UV}} \approx 0.05$) compared to that required in $\Lambda$CDM cosmology, where $\varepsilon_{\ast10,\mathrm{UV}} \approx 0.13$ at $z \lesssim 9$ and increases further at higher redshifts (see \app{appendix:LCDM_astro_evolution}).
+A natural consequence of a larger abundance of haloes at higher redshifts in the \textbf{fiducial CPL$\bm{n\Lambda}$CDM} cosmological model compared to \textbf{$\bm{\Lambda}$CDM (Planck 2018)} is an increased number density of massive UV-luminous galaxies at high redshifts, particularly at $z>10$.
+As a result, this model shows noticeably better agreement with the UVLF observations at $z>10$ than the corresponding predictions from the $\Lambda$CDM-based model, for which a redshift-independent UV production efficiency is assumed (shown as black dotted lines in \fig{fig:fiducial_UVLF}).
+We find that reproducing the observed UVLFs over the redshift range $5 \leq z < 14$ in this cosmological framework requires a relatively lower UV efficiency in galaxies on average ($\varepsilon_{\ast10,\mathrm{UV}} \approx 0.059$) compared to that required in $\Lambda$CDM cosmology, where $\varepsilon_{\ast10,\mathrm{UV}} \approx 0.13$ at $z \lesssim 9$ and increases further at higher redshifts (see \app{appendix:LCDM_astro_evolution}).
 However, as shown in \fig{fig:fiducial_UVLF}, the \textbf{fiducial CPL$\bm{n\Lambda}$CDM} model still falls short in reproducing the full shape of the observed UVLFs at $z \geq 11$, particularly at the bright end.
-This suggests that introducing a modest redshift evolution in the astrophysical parameters—potentially in the slope of the halo mass–stellar mass relation ($\alpha_\ast$)— may be essential for bringing the UVLF predictions of the \textbf{fiducial CPL$\bm{n\Lambda}$CDM} cosmological model into better agreement with the observations.
+This suggests that introducing a modest redshift evolution in the astrophysical parameters -- potentially, in the slope of the halo mass–stellar mass relation ($\alpha_\ast$) -- may be essential for bringing the UVLF predictions of the \textbf{fiducial CPL$\bm{n\Lambda}$CDM} cosmological model into better agreement with the observations.

-As seen in \fig{fig:fiducial_reion_history}, the \textbf{fiducial CPL$\bm{n\Lambda}$CDM} model is also able to satisfy the various observational constraints on the progress of reionization.
-We obtain an escaping ionizing efficiency of $\approx 15\%$ for $10^{10}$ M$_\odot$ halos and find $\varepsilon_{\rm esc}$ to be negatively correlated with halo mass, similar to the trends obtained for reionization-era galaxies within the $\Lambda$CDM cosmological model (\tab{tab:LCDM_astro_evolve_results}).
+As seen in \fig{fig:fiducial_reion_history}, the \textbf{fiducial CPL$\bm{n\Lambda}$CDM} model also successfully reproduces the various observational constraints on the progress of reionization.
+We obtain an escaping ionizing efficiency of $\approx 15\%$ for $10^{10} M_\odot$ haloes and find $\varepsilon_{\rm esc}$ to be negatively correlated with halo mass, similar to the trends obtained for reionization-era galaxies within the $\Lambda$CDM cosmological model (\tab{tab:LCDM_astro_evolve_results}).